evbots/dex-protocols/README.md

 [5] Investors send funds to the "fund manager" and then receive a proportional number of the fund's shares in return.

 [6] A company called [Aphelion](https://aphelion.org/) is developing this protocol in order to build their own DEX on top of it.
 I could not determine from the white paper if they are planning to open this protocol up to others or not.
 It is unclear from the whitepaper just how many assets this protocol will support.

+[7] "Manage Offer" is an example of a function native to Stellar's scripting language https://www.stellar.org/developers/guides/concepts/list-of-operations.html#manage-offer